-14.3.4 $\langle acl \rangle$ section
+14.3.4 < acl > section

 Each entry of the acl section defines a rule of access.
 Each rule is a name (a single user-defined word) followed by a rule in the form of a list of statements.
 The separator can be "," or ";".
 The "any" and "none" names are reserved.
 A statement tells if a source is accepted or rejected.
 Reject statements are prefixed with "!".
-Statements are evaluated in the following order: first from more specific to less specific, then from reject to accept.
-If a statement matches, the evaluation will stop and accordingly accept or reject the source.
+Statements are evaluated in the following order: first the IP addresses are checked using a fallthrough method.
+If an statement matches, the evaluation will stop and accordingly accept or reject the source.
+When there is no IP match, the keys are checked.
 If no statement matches, then the source is rejected.